timescale/docs/timescaledb/how-to-guides/replication-and-ha/configure-replication.md

 transaction commits wait for the local flush to disk.
 </highlight>

-This matrix shows the level of consistency each mode provides:
+This matrix shows the level of consistency provided by each mode:

 |Mode|WAL Sent to OS (Primary)|WAL Persisted (Primary)|WAL Sent to OS (Primary & Replicas)|WAL Persisted (Primary & Replicas)|Transaction Applied (Primary & Replicas)|
 |-|-|-|-|-|-|